 Anyone who owns their home probably has a list of home improvements they want to do.
 Whether it is renovate the kitchen, add a bathroom or update the A/C system, most of us have plenty of things on our wish list.

 What often stands in the way is money, naturally.
 Many home improvements cost thousands of dollars.
 But there is good news: There are many realistic ways to come up with the money for a home improvement project.
-With easier credit standards in 2018, fixing up your home the way you want might just be easier than ever.
+With easier credit standards this year, fixing up your home the way you want might just be easier than ever.

 However, experts advise you to keep a few things in mind before you even consider using money or getting a loan to do a home renovation.
 They say the biggest error people make is they finance home improvements for a period that is longer than improvements will last.
 If you take out a loan for 20 years to pay off a home improvement, you may still be paying mostly interest by the time the renovation needs to be replaced.
 Fortunately, in today’s economic environment there are a handful of home improvement loan programs to consider.

 Below are the top options for paying for your home modeling and repairs:

 If you can, it is best to pay cash for your home improvements.
 You do not have to worry about additional monthly payments and you will not affect the equity on your property.
 If you can afford to wait, it is always best to save up the money for a few years and pay for the project with all cash.
 If this is hard, consider breaking down your home improvements into manageable chunks.
 For example, you can break down the kitchen upgrade to several chunks, such as flooring, counters, cabinets and appliances.
 As you get the cash, you can move on to the next stage of the project.